About Medicaid Planning Strategies, When It's a Good Idea, and How It Works.

 If you own your home and have retirement savings, people often assume they are obligated to spend it all on long-term care instead of passing it down as an inheritance to their loved ones.
 This is not necessarily true.

 Second, if you do careful advanced planning, you can avoid a spend down all together.
-But even if you can’t do advanced planning, there are still some emergency planning tools that can help lessen the blow qualifying for Medicaid.
+But even if you can’t do advanced planning, there are still some emergency planning tools that may help lessen the blow qualifying for Medicaid.

 Medicaid’s Look Back Period is a period of five years prior to applying for Medicaid in which any assets you have transferred for less than fair market value (to your family as a gift, for example) can make you ineligible for Medicaid Plans for a period of time.
 The penalty is assessed based on the amount of the gift and the total cost of long term care in the state where the assets were transferred.